rmrsk/EBGeometry/Docs/Sphinx/source/index.rst

 This is the user documentation for EBGeometry, a small C++ package for computing signed distance fields from surface tesselations and analytic shapes.
 Although EBGeometry is a self-contained package, it is was originally written for usage with embedded boundary (EB) and immersed boundary (IB) codes.

-EBGeometry does provide the *discrete geometry generation*, i.e. the generation of cut-cells from a geometry.
+EBGeometry only provides the geometry representation through an implicit or signed distance function.
-It only takes care of the *geometry representation*, i.e. the creation of complex geometries as numerically efficient signed distance fields.
+It does not the discrete geometry generation, i.e. the generation of cut-cells from a given geometry.

 .. important::